openhab/openhab-addons/bundles/org.openhab.binding.solarforecast/README.md

 `location` defines latitude, longitude values of your PV system.
 In case of empty the location configured in openHAB is obtained.

-`apiKey` can be given in case you subscribed to a paid plan
+`apiKey` can be given in case you subscribed to a paid plan.

 ### ForecastSolar Plane Configuration